lopezdsr/sql-query/sqlref/sql_reference.template.md

 <!--include-svg src="./svgfiles/castExpression.svg" target="./diagrams/castExpression.svg" alt="syntax diagram for a cast expression" layout="" -->

-Note that in case an expression cannot be cast to the data type specified in the cast expression, the expression result is `null`.
+In case an expression cannot be cast to the data type specified in the cast expression, the expression result is `null`.

 <h4>More topics</h4>